datanav/docs/technical/tripletex-superoffice.rst

      - Name
      - "string"
    * - organizationNumber
-     - OrgNr (Dependant on having NOR in Country.ThreeLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountryDependant on having NO in Country.ThreeLetterISOCountryDependant on having NO in Country.TwoLetterISOCountryDependant on having NO in Country.TwoLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountry)
+     - OrgNr (Dependant on having NO in Country.TwoLetterISOCountryDependant on having NO in Country.TwoLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountryDependant on having NO in Country.ThreeLetterISOCountryDependant on having NO in Country.TwoLetterISOCountryDependant on having NO in Country.TwoLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountry)
      - "string"
    * - phoneNumber
      - Phones.Value